msqr/tidbits/defs/docs/demo/README.txt

 =======================================================================
-TidBits: the web-based personal digital wallet
+Tidbits: the web-based personal digital wallet
 Live Demo @VERSION@ @BUILD_DATE@
 =======================================================================

-This is the Live Demo distribution of TidBits.
-This is a complete stand-alone TidBits application pre-configured to run without any modification so you can see how TidBits works.
+This is the Live Demo distribution of Tidbits.
+This is a complete stand-alone Tidbits application pre-configured to run without any modification so you can see how Tidbits works.
 The only thing you need besides the Live Demo (which you have if you're reading this) is a Java 5 JDK (i.e. version 1.5) or higher.
 Note that a Java JRE is not sufficient, you'll need the full JDK installed.
 You can get a JDK